 In its statement of claim the ABCC is alleging:

-- On 25 January 2019 Mr Reilly met with CPB representatives where he said words to the effect that the company should make sure its workers are members of the CFMMEU.
+- On 25 January 2019 Mr Rielly met with CPB representatives where he said words to the effect that the company should make sure its workers are members of the CFMMEU.

-- Mr Reilly advised the company against using the labour hire firm and said he would provide a list of preferred contractors associated with the CFMMEU for CPB to engage.
+- Mr Rielly advised the company against using the labour hire firm and said he would provide a list of preferred contractors associated with the CFMMEU for CPB to engage.

-- On 4 March 2019 Mr Reilly told CPB’s project director the CFMMEU had a problem with workers at the company’s yard being AWU workers and that they needed to be CFMMEU workers.
+- On 4 March 2019 Mr Rielly told CPB’s project director the CFMMEU had a problem with workers at the company’s yard being AWU workers and that they needed to be CFMMEU workers.

-- Mr Reilly also said the CFMMEU may have a problem with the yard’s precast products, which the union would prevent being delivered to the hospital project site.
+- Mr Rielly also said the CFMMEU may have a problem with the yard’s precast products, which the union would prevent being delivered to the hospital project site.

-- On 5 March Mr Reilly and Mr Fitzpatrick attended the yard where they met with the yard manager and production superintendent.
+- On 5 March Mr Rielly and Mr Fitzpatrick attended the yard where they met with the yard manager and production superintendent.